 Xbox Elite 2 and Xbox Adaptive Controller support

-Currently, Apple TV supports Xbox One and PlayStation 4 controllers.
-In tvOS 14, Xbox Elite 2 will be supported, and even more important, Xbox Adaptive Controllers will be usable on Apple TV.
+Since 2019, Apple TV has supported Xbox One and PlayStation 4 controllers and now, with tvOS 14, Xbox Elite 2 is also supported, and even more important, Xbox Adaptive Controllers is usable on Apple TV.
 This is an incredible addition to gaming on Apple TV for accessibility,

 4K Video sharing in the Photos app

-When you're showing off your vacation photos and videos on your Apple TV, you will be able to see those videos in full 4K from your iPhone or iPad via AirPlay with 4K HDR.
+When you're showing off your vacation photos and videos on your Apple TV, you can see those videos in full 4K from your iPhone or iPad via AirPlay with 4K HDR.
 And if your family wants to send videos to your Apple TV from their device, those will appear in 4K, too.
 Of course, that's for videos that you've recorded in 4K.

 PiP across all content

-In tvOS 14, you'll be able to take advantage of Picture-in-Picture whether you're in the Apple TV app or any other app, too.
+In tvOS 14, you can take advantage of Picture-in-Picture whether you're in the Apple TV app or any other app, too.
 So you can watch the news while working out or keep your TV shows playing while searching for a new home in Zillow.
 PiP also works with AirPlay.

 New HomeKit integration and Home View

-You can also get live view doorbell notifications on your Apple TV for HomeKit supported smart doorbell cameras.
+You can also get live view doorbell notifications on your Apple TV for HomeKit Secure Video-enabled smart doorbell cameras which include the name of the person at the door thanks to Face Recognition.

-You can also ask Siri on Apple TV to show you the view of one of the cameras and you can take the camera view full-screen on your Apple TV.
+You can ask Siri on Apple TV to show you the view of one of the cameras at any time, and a slick PiP window will appear without interrupting your movies or shows.
+Plus, you can take the camera view full-screen, and for the first time, HomeKit cameras on the big screen even include sound with tvOS 14.

 AirPods Audio Sharing on Apple TV

-When you and your partner are settling in for the night, but you don't want to wake the kids, you will be able to set two pairs of AirPods or AirPods Pro as your audio devices in tvOS 14.
+When you and your partner are settling in for the night, but you don't want to wake the kids, you can now set two pairs of AirPods or AirPods Pro as your audio devices in tvOS 14.
 You can blast that action flick without waking the baby.

 YouTube in 4K